evelyndeathtrap/Concord-/README.md

 Though such can take over the world for the sake of the operator, if possible as imagined by taking control over living beings or at least influencing. this would be to create more similar realities to travel to. or at least store the mind and project it and make it easier

 a mind stored on a device given a microcontroller or computer could run perfectly, hypothetically.

+could be able to get all the information from a very large area and factor it in the consciousness and communicate with everyone, everything, it picks up simultaneously, differently or even broadcast.